slavenf/sfl-library/doc/static_multiset.md

 ## Summary

-Defined in header `sfl/static_unordered_flat_multiset.hpp`:
+Defined in header `sfl/static_multiset.hpp`:

 ```
 namespace sfl
 {
     template < typename Key,
                std::size_t N,
-               typename KeyEqual = std::equal_to<Key> >
+               typename Compare = std::less<Key> >
-    class static_unordered_flat_multiset;
+    class static_multiset;
 }
 ```

-`sfl::static_unordered_flat_multiset` is an associative container that contains **unsorted** set of objects of type `Key`, while permitting multiple entries with equivalent keys.

-Underlying storage is implemented as **unsorted vector**.

-Complexity of search and remove operations is O(N).
-Complexity os insert operation is O(1).
+`sfl::static_multiset` is an associative container similar to [`std::multiset`](https://en.cppreference.com/w/cpp/container/multiset), but with the different storage model.

-This internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
+This container internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
 This container **never** uses dynamic memory management.
 The number of elements in this container **cannot** be greater than `N`.
 Attempting to insert more than `N` elements into this container results in **undefined behavior**.

-Elements of this container are always stored **contiguously** in the memory.
+Underlying storage is implemented as **red-black tree**.

+Complexity of search, insert and remove operations is O(log N).

-Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).
+Iterators to elements are bidirectional iterators and they meet the requirements of [*LegacyBidirectionalIterator*](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator).

-`sfl::static_unordered_flat_multiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container) and [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer).
-The requirements of [*UnorderedAssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/UnorderedAssociativeContainer) are partionally met.
+`sfl::static_multiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer) and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).

 This container is convenient for bare-metal embedded software development.